 So far through Overwatch’s lifespan, Blizzard have kept fairly strictly to a consistent schedule of three heroes per year, with each usually falling in a particular release window.
-While Blizzard certainly could change that pattern if they wanted, the next scheduled release is the most consistent of the lot, as it’s the one that’s revealed at BlizzCon.
+While the announcement of Overwatch 2 could affect that pattern, if anything it seems more likely that multiple new heroes will be revealed at BlizzCon than none at all.

 BlizzCon is Blizzard’s annual convention where they lay out plans for existing titles and upcoming projects, with major announcements often reserved for the event.
 For Overwatch, it’s always included the introduction of a new hero.

 This year’s BlizzCon is taking place on November 1-2, so players can expect the next hero to be revealed by then and likely arrive on the Public Test Realm (PTR) very shortly after.
 New heroes typically spend three weeks on the PTR before going live.

 What role will hero 32 play?

 Exactly what kind of hero might be released at BlizzCon is less predictable, as Blizzard have no set order for releasing heroes of particular classes.

 That being said, the developers have historically tended to avoid repeating heroes of the same class back-to-back, and with Sigma having been released most recently, a new tank might not be likely.
 With Baptiste coming before him, technically the Damage class is most due a new hero.

 The recently-introduced role queue might change that pattern, however.
 The Damage role already has the most choice of heroes, and on a more meta level Blizzard hardly need to encourage more players to queue for Damage.
 It wouldn’t be too surprising, then, to see Tanks and Supports favored for the next few hero releases as the roles are balanced out a bit.